Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/TranslatorBundle/README.md

+# UNDER DEVELOPMENT!

 # KunstmaanTranslatorBundle [![Build Status](https://travis-ci.org/Kunstmaan/KunstmaanTranslatorBundle.png?branch=master)](http://travis-ci.org/Kunstmaan/KunstmaanTranslatorBundle)

 A bundle which enables editing translations in the admin interface without need for editing the translations files.
-Translations will be stored in a database and retrieved on the most efficient way possible.
+Translations will be stored in a (default) database and retrieved on the most efficient way possible.

+It's possible to create your own stasher to store your translation files.

 Installation requirements
 -------------------------
-You should be able to get Symfony 2.2 up and running before you can install the KunstmaanTranslatorBundle.
+You should be able to get Symfony >=2.3 up and running before you can install the KunstmaanTranslatorBundle.

 Installation instructions
 -------------------------